xav-ie/transitive-type-check/README.md

 ## To use on your libraries 🐁

-1. Make sure you have Nushell installed on your system.
-2. `cd` to your library
+1. `cd` to your library
-3. `npm i -g check-transitive-types` -- you likely don't want this as a dependency in your project
+2. `npm i -g check-transitive-types` -- you likely don't want this as a dependency in your project
-4. `check-transitive-types` or `npx @xav-ie/check-transitive-types` in that folder
+3. `check-transitive-types` or `npx @xav-ie/check-transitive-types` in that folder

 It runs relative to invocation, so `check-transitive-types` may exist anywhere.